telosnetwork/telos-docs/docs/learn/defi_guide/staking_sTLOS.md

  3. Select "Stake" from the Menu and enter the amount you want to stake.
  4. Approve the transcaction and start earning.

+ > After staking your sTLOS, it will be locked up for a period of ± 4-5 days before it can be unstaked.

  For more information on staking sTLOS, please go to [help.telos.net](https://help.telos.net/en_US/evm/telos-evm-staking-how-to-stake-stlos) for more details.